ArturFortunato/Ball-game/README.md

-# Ball-game
+# Office-in-Three.js
-This repository contains a ball game inside a table, for colision tests, modeled in Three.js
+This repository contains a simple interactive scene representing an office with fixed camera